Always check with your physician before doing any new physical activity.

 Before long though the weather got colder, the holiday hustle and bustle picked up and before I knew it, I was an exhausted whale juggling a toddler and life and truthfully working out took a back burner.
 During this time I noticed a few things: 1.
 I was more tired 2. my eating wasn’t as great as I would have liked and 3.
 I was cranky.
 Very, very cranky!!

 After the holidays came to a close I was ready to get back to it.
 So here I am just a few weeks back into the whole “fitness thing” and I thought I’d pass along some of my thoughts for preggo fitness because I fully support and enjoy staying active while growing a little one.

-2. Even though your brain might think you’re not pregnant, you most certainly are, so listen to your body.
-My mind tells me I can just pop in some ear buds and go run 5 miles with no problem, while my big ol’ belly and lack of lung space tell me I need to walk every so often.
+Even though your brain might think you’re not pregnant, you most certainly are, so listen to your body when working out while pregnant.
+My mind tells me I can just pop in some earbuds and go run 5 miles with no problem, while my big ol’ belly and lack of lung space tell me I need to walk every so often.
 Don’t be afraid to work hard but pay extra attention to what your body is telling you.

-4. Stay hydrated.
 Your need for water increases when pregnant anyway so be sure to add more to the days you’re working up a sweat.
-I have this water bottle and make it a goal to drink four a day.
+I have a water bottle and make it a goal to drink four a day.

 5. Don’t let lack of equipment stop you from getting active:

 With Asher, I had an afternoon/evening job and lots of time to myself so I went to the gym every day.
 But this time around I workout during my lunch break or while hanging out with Asher and the hubs.
 I use my light hand weights and all this extra body weight to get things taken care of.

 6. And lastly, don’t be too hard on yourself: